 Latest Post: Wendy Davis and the Planned Parenthood Mob

 Molly M graduated from Texas A&M University and has served the church as a Youth Minister, Director of Religious Education and Campus Minister.
 She currently lives in northern Wisconsin where she spends her time writing, photographing and praying her way through the day.
 She has a passion for women's ministry and is a founding member of Authentic Catholic Women Conference.
 You can find her at singlecatholicgirl.com

 Nic Davidson and his wife joined the Church in ’08 after growing up in the Assemblies of God.
 He was a youth minister in Duluth, MN and is currently working as a missionary on the Caribbean island of Dominica while his wife attends Med School there.
 He is also writing a 3-year youth ministry curriculum for the Diocese of Duluth, MN.
-While on-island, he and his wife adopted two wonderful boys, hence the bio pic.
+While on-island, he and his wife adopted three wonderful siblings, hence the bio pic.
 He blogs at Death Before Death and keeps you updated on his family at The Dynamic Davidson Duo.

 Rachana Chhin is a 24-year-old Catholic convert (via Buddhism and Evangelical Christianity) from Houston, Texas.
 He received his Bachelors degree from Baylor University where he studied International Affairs and the Great Books.
 He is now pursuing a Juris Doctorate and Masters in Catholic Studies at the University of St. Thomas School of Law in Minnesota.
 In his down time, he enjoys reading, listening to classical and folk music, and playing strategy games on his computer.

 Rachel Zamarron works for EWTN in Customer Service and Admin.
 Support for the National Catholic Register.
 Rachel grew up in a large Catholic family that made her who she is today.
 She is passionate about her Catholic Faith, working with youth, and cowgirl boots.
 Recently married to her sweetheart Sam, the two of them are enjoying the adventures of life hand-in-hand.